Cost of Living Adjustment, How Its Calculated, and Its Importance

 How COLA Affects the Economy and You

 Congress added COLA to Social Security benefits in 1975.
 The country was facing double-digit inflation at the time.
-President Nixon had removed the U.S. dollar from the gold standard.
+President Nixon had removed the U.S. dollar from the gold standard in 1971.
 That meant that the dollar was no longer redeemable for its value in gold.
 As a result, the value of the dollar plummeted.
 When the dollar's value drops, prices of imports rise.
 That contributes to inflation.

 Before 1975, Congress had to vote for each change in Social Security benefits.
 COLA allowed benefits to increase automatically with rising prices.
 The adjustments occurred right in the nick of time.
 In 1975, COLA rose 8.0 percent.
 It was 6.0 percent for a few years, then skyrocketed 9.9 percent in 1979.
 It increased by 14.3 percent in 1980 and 11.2 percent in 1981.
 By that time, Federal Reserve Chairman Paul Volcker had raised the fed funds rate to 20 percent.
 That tamed inflation but caused a recession.